What is FIPS?

 Why choose Solo.io for FIPS-ready service meshes and API gateways?

-Solo.io’s Gloo Mesh and Gloo Edge deliver secure service meshes and API gateways by enhancing open source Istio and Envoy Proxy.
+Solo.io’s Gloo Mesh and Gloo Gateway deliver secure service meshes and API gateways by enhancing open source Istio and Envoy Proxy.
 By default, basic open source distributions of Istio and Envoy are unable to meet FIPS requirements.
 Encryption alone isn’t enough, and if you use purely open source you inherit the burden of developing and maintaining missing security features.

 Solo.io provides enterprise distributions of Istio through our Gloo Mesh product.